Shaun Hill: Detroit Lions

 Hill was traded to the Detroit Lions in exchange for a seventh round draft pick in 2011 on March 14, 2010.
 The Lions signed him to a one-year contract on July 12, 2010.
 He entered the Lions first game of the 2010 season when starter Matthew Stafford was injured.
 Hill threw 9 completions on 19 attempts with 88 yards and one interception leading Detroit to within the 30-yard line with under 30 seconds to go.
 Hill threw what seemed to be the game-winning touchdown but was later ruled incomplete by a technicality in the NFL rule book, which is now being referred to as the "Calvin Johnson Rule".
 He was injured while filling in for the injured Matthew Stafford October 17, 2010, against the New York Giants.
 The Lions announced that he had suffered a fracture of his left (non-throwing) forearm.
 Hill capped the season with victories against the Miami Dolphins and Minnesota Vikings, and the Lions finished 6–10.

-He has since become known as one of the better backup quarterbacks in the NFL, performing well during his appearances.
+He was considered to be one of the better backup quarterbacks in the NFL, performing well during his appearances.